Enkaiyuegure/flakes/hosts/READMD.md

 # Hosts

-1. `dashao`:
+1. `wu`:
-  - Which means "大韶", a significant piece of ritual music from the ancient Zhou Dynasty in China.
+  - Which means "大武", a significant piece of ritual music from the ancient Zhou Dynasty in China.
   - My main desktop, R7 7840hs, 64GiB, 2TiB(raid1)
   - HP Zbook Power 15.6 inch G10 A